PM-League/PM-League.github.io/book/PM/pm-concepts.md

 Every project has a definite start and end and is usually divided into phases.

 ## Project Management
-**Project management (PM)** is the application of methods, tools, techniques, and competencies to a project. \
+**Project management (PM)**
+* is the application of methods, tools, techniques, and competencies to a project;
-PM includes the integration of the various phases of the project life cycle.
+* includes the integration of the various phases of the project life cycle;

-PM is performed through processes. \
+* is performed through processes.

 The processes selected for performing a project should be aligned in a systemic view.

 Each phase of the project life cycle should have specific deliverables. \